 Here are the most important archer traits that affect the choice of arrow rest.

 Demands to be met by the rest differ across different professions.
-The best hunting arrow rest may be the worst arrow rest for the pro marksman.
+The hunting arrow rest or best drop away arrow rest may be the worst arrow rest for the pro marksman.
 Angles supported by a rest is one such demand.
 Hunters require a wide range of angles.
 You will need a rest that can hold the arrow for a directly down shot.

 When hunting from a tree stand, these angles are the most common.
 The arrow rest should also support right angled placements.
 This placement proves useful when hunting from the ground.